openforcefield/openff-evaluator/docs/physicalproperties.rst

 Property Phases
 ---------------

-The ``PropertyPhase`` enum describes the possible phases which a measurement was performed in.
+The |property_phase| enum describes the possible phases which a measurement was performed in.

 While the enum only has three defined phases (``Solid``, ``Liquid`` and ``Gas``), multiple phases can be formed by OR'ing (|) multiple phases together.
 As an example, to define a phase for a liquid and gas coexisting::